RedSkyLabs/RSSC2018-Wireless-Attack-Lab/README.md

 ```bash
 ping 192.168.0.1
 ```
-This is pinging the AP/Router that is broadcasting this SSID.
-You have gotten onto the network.
+This IP address is the AP/Router that is broadcasting this SSID.
+If you are able to ping it successfully, you have gotten onto the network.